 The GTL+ bus depends on incident wave switching.
-Therefore, timing calculations for GTL+ signals are based on flight time as opposed to capacitive deratings.
+Therefore, timing calculations for GTL+ signals are based on flight time, rather than capacitive deratings.
 Analog signal simulation of the FSB, including trace lengths, is highly recommended when designing a system.

 2.2 Power and Ground Lands